AdobeDocs/campaign.en/help/technotes/upgrades/migrate-to-aws.md

 * **Why is this a mandatory upgrade?**

-    The new Campaign sending infrastructure hosted by Adobe Web Services (AWS) brings better quality and reliability for our customers.
-It also provides a strong and modern infrastructure to ensure better availability and optimal throughput.
+    Adobe plans to decommission the legacy Data Center, Adobe Campaign instances running there must be transferred to the new reference Data Center, Amazon Web Services (AWS).

+    The Adobe Managed Services cloud is hosted on Amazon Web Services (AWS), a modern, secure, and optimized environment.
+[Learn more about Amazon Web Services](https://aws.amazon.com/application-hosting/benefits/){target="_blank"}.

 * **Which customers are targeted for this migration?**

     All the Campaign v8 customers and Campaign Classic v7 hybrid, hosted, and Campaign Managed Services will have their environments migrated.
+Campaign Standard customers are also impacted.

 * **What is the expected downtime?**